 Seizure Fed.
 R. Crim.
-P. 41 Probable cause to believe that the property to be (DOJ) seized is evidence of a crime, contraband, fruits of ()/ a crime, property designed or intended for use in a crime, or property used in a crime.
+P. 41 Probable cause to believe that the property to be (DOJ) seized is evidence of a crime, contraband, fruits of a crime, property designed or intended for use in a crime, or property used in a crime.
 Blocking 50 U.S.C. § 1701 et seq.
 Substantial evidence that the property is owned or (OFAC) 31 C.F.R. subtit.
 B, Ch.
-V. controlled by a designated person, or is being used (01710) (OFAC regulations) to evade a sanctions regulation.
-Civil Pen- 5 U.S.C. § 702(2)(E) ; Substantial evidence of a transaction that violates alty 31 C.F.R.
-Part 501 a regulation.
-51 C.P.K.
-Talt 501 Ŭ (OFAC) Penalty amounts are determined by a multi-factor schedule according to the number of transactions, their value, their egregiousness, and whether the 0 1 21 110 0 0 52104 respondent disclosed the violations voluntarily.
+V. controlled by a designated person, or is being used (OFAC regulations) to evade a sanctions regulation.
+Civil 5 U.S.C. § 702(2)(E); Substantial evidence of a transaction that violates a Penalty 31 C.F.R.
+Part 501 regulation.
+(OFAC) Penalty amounts are determined by a multi-factor schedule according to the number of transactions, their value, their egregiousness, and whether the respondent disclosed the violations voluntarily.
 Special 31 U.S.C. § 5318A; Substantial evidence that- Measures 31 C.F.R.
-Part 1010 (FinCEN • a jurisdiction outside of the U.S., (FinCEN) regulations). • one or more financial institutions operating outside the U.S., • one or more classes of transactions within or involving a jurisdiction outside of the U.S., or • one or more types of accounts, • is of primary money laundering concern.
-For 31 U.S.C. § 5318A(b)(5), which blocks the target from the financial system, the Treasury De- partment must publish a regulation explaining the substantial evidence supporting its finding.
-Civil Forfei- 18 U.S.C. § 981 Proof by a preponderance of the evidence that the ture property is involved in, or is traceable to the pro- (DOJ) ceeds of, a specified unlawful activity, or a conspir- acy to commit a specified unlawful activity.
-Criminal 18 U.S.C. § 982 Proof beyond a reasonable doubt that the defen- Forfeiture dant committed a predicate offense for forfeiture, (DOJ) and proof by a preponderance of the evidence of a substantial connection between the property and the predicate offense
+Part 1010 (Fin- a jurisdiction outside of the U.S.; (FinCEN) CEN regulations). • one or more financial institutions operating outside the U.S.; one or more classes of transactions within or involving a jurisdiction outside of the U.S.; or one or more types of accounts is of primary money laundering concern.
+For 31 U.S.C. § 5318A(b)(5), which blocks the target from the financial system, the Treasury Department must publish a regulation explaining the substantial evidence supporting its finding.
+Civil 18 U.S.C. § 981 Proof by a preponderance of the evidence that the Forfeiture property is involved in, or is traceable to the pro- (DOJ) ceeds of, a specified unlawful activity, or a conspira- cy to commit a specified unlawful activity.
+Criminal 18 U.S.C. § 982 Proof beyond a reasonable doubt that the defendant Forfeiture committed a predicate offense for forfeiture, and (DOJ) proof by a preponderance of the evidence of a sub- stantial connection between the property and the predicate offense